Transipedia/publication-ccle/README.md

 # Exploring a large cancer cell line RNA-sequencing dataset with k-mers
-scripts and other files to be able to reproduce the publication
+Scripts and data files for reproducing the publication results

 ## 1. Index preparation